Devil Summoner: Raidou Kuzunoha vs. the Soulless Army: Plot

-The game begins by introducing the player character, Raidou Kuzunoha XIV, a Japanese high school aged detective who is also a 'Devil Summoner'.Raidou and his cat Gouto-Douji work at the Narumi Detective Agency headed by lead detective Shohei Narumi.
+The game begins by introducing the player character, Raidou Kuzunoha XIV, a Japanese high school-aged detective who is also a 'Devil Summoner'.
+Raidou and his cat Gouto-Douji work at the Narumi Detective Agency headed by lead detective Shohei Narumi.
 Raidou is there under the orders of the Yatagarasu, a mysterious organization dedicated to protecting the future of Japan from otherworldly threats.
 As the assigned protector of the Capital, Tokyo, it is Raidou's job to dispel any demonic or otherworldly threats to the city.
 During a routine investigation for the Agency, Raidou and Narumi meet with their client, a young high school girl named Kaya Daidōji.
-She mysteriously requests for the pair to kill her, but before Raidou and Narumi can enquire further, soldiers in red armour and capes appear, kidnap Kaya, and fight off Raidou.
-Just as quickly as they appeared, the soldiers vanish, along with Kaya, leaving Raidou and Narumi stunned.
+She mysteriously requests for the pair to kill her, but before Raidou and Narumi can enquire further, soldiers in red armor and capes appear, kidnap Kaya, and fight off Raidou.
+Just as quickly as they appeared, the soldiers vanished, along with Kaya, leaving Raidou and Narumi stunned.
 Narumi believes it is their responsibility to track down Kaya's whereabouts and solve the mystery of her request, as the Agency technically accepted the case and it is obvious to the pair that something strange is afoot.

-This course of action leads Raidou searching across Tokyo for clues, all while demonic appearances across the city increase in frequency.
-He investigates a number of notable locations, including Kaya's family mansion, a strange 'Dark World' version of Tokyo, where no humans reside and demons roam freely, as well as multiple military bases where it is clear the army is planning something big.
-The case also leads him to meeting a variety of people in Tokyo, including Tae Asakura, a local journalist and friend of Narumi.
+This course of action leads Raidou to search across Tokyo for clues, all while demonic appearances across the city increase in frequency.
+He investigates several notable locations, including Kaya's family mansion, a strange 'Dark World' version of Tokyo, where no humans reside and demons roam freely, as well as multiple military bases where it is clear the army is planning something big.
+The case also leads him to meet a variety of people in Tokyo, including Tae Asakura, a local journalist, and friend of Narumi.
 He helps her get a breakthrough in a case of a demonic murder spree, and frequently helps Raidou by providing him with information.
-He also meets the historical figure Grigori Rasputin, despite the fact that he should be dead by this point in time.
+He also meets the historical figure Grigori Rasputin, although he should be dead by this point in time.
 The two form somewhat of a rivalry throughout the game, as they're both powerful Devil Summoners.
 He is a recurring character in the story, and also makes appearances in the sequel, Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon.

-Overall, the story follows Raidou through his investigation as he scours all of Tokyo for clues, while meeting various important people in the city and uncovering something greater than either Raidou or Narumi could ever have suspected.
+Overall, the story follows Raidou through his investigation as he scours all of Tokyo for clues while meeting various important people in the city and uncovering something greater than either Raidou or Narumi could ever have suspected.